 Spark powers many of Zipline’s features, especially offline tasks for efficient training set backfills and feature computation.
 This talk covers Ziplines architecture and the main problems that Zipline solves.
 Despite being widespread, there is no open source software to address these problems.
 As a result, we intend to open source our work.

 Session hashtag: #ML3SAIS

 Nikhil is a Software Engineer on the Machine Learning infrastructure team at Airbnb.
-He is currently working on Zipline.
-Prior to Airbnb, he worked on the stream processing platform at Facebook.
-He is also the co-author of Realtime Data Processing at Facebook (SIGMOD-16).
-Nikhil got his Bachelors degree in Computer Science from Indian Institute of Technology, Bombay.
+He is currently working on Bighead, an end-to-end machine learning platform.
+Prior to Airbnb, he built self healing scheduler - called Turbine, a real-time data processing engine - called stylus at Facebook.
+He is also the co-author of Realtime Data Processing at Facebook (SIGMOD-16) and Bighead(DSAA-2019) Nikhil got his Bachelors degree in Computer Science from Indian Institute of Technology, Bombay.